 You can deposit a lump sum or arrange to have pre-authorized contributions (PACs) taken from your bank account on a regular basis.
 To see how quickly your savings can grow, try out our interactive PAC video.

-4. Or consider a lump-sum investment
+4. Consider a lump-sum investment

 There's no annual maximum contribution to your RESP.
 You can make contributions of up to a lifetime maximum of $50,000 per beneficiary (ex. your child or whoever the RESP is set up for).